 Parents and teachers have one of the largest responsibilities: raising and teaching children so that they become respectable adults.
-With boys it is especially important for them to grow into gentlemen who are reflective, generous, and passionate.
+With boys they need to grow into gentlemen who are reflective, generous, and passionate.

-The modern man is expected to be more than just a bread winner.
-In today’s society he expected to be emotionally intelligent as well as a hard worker.
-Teenage boys can be taught emotional intelligence through reflective activities at home, school, and extra curricular activities.
+The modern man is expected to be more than just a breadwinner.
+In today’s society, he is expected to be emotionally intelligent and a hard worker.
+Teenage boys can be taught emotional intelligence through reflective activities at home, school, and extracurricular activities.
 Emotional intelligence includes skills like deep listening and empathy.
 Listening to others well and learning to empathize will help young men build rapport with others in school, work, and personal relationships.

-Another important aspect of being a gentleman in today’s world is philanthropic work.
+In today’s world, philanthropic work is another important aspect of being a gentleman.
 As mentioned before, empathy is a vital skill for the modern man.
 Empathy in action results in philanthropic activity.
-Starting in childhood there are volunteer activities for the budding gentleman.
-As boys learn to share their time with those less fortunate, they will later learn to share their resources as well.
+Starting in childhood, there are volunteer activities for the budding gentleman.
+As boys learn to share their time with those less fortunate, they will later learn to share their resources.
 Young boys can volunteer at animal shelters, community gardens, and food banks.
 As they grow they will further expand their ability to empathize with those less fortunate.

 - When do you feel most alive?
 What activities or people help you feel alive?

 - How do you gain energy?
 Do you prefer to relax with people or alone?